-The prevalence of alcohol use disorders across the world is shown in the chart below.
+The prevalence of alcohol use disorders across the world is shown in the chart.
 It’s estimated that globally around 1.4 percent of the population have an alcohol use disorder.
-At the country level, as shown in the chart below, this ranges from around 0.5 to 5 percent of the population.
+At the country level, as shown in the chart, this ranges from around 0.5 to 5 percent of the population.
 In Russia, for example, the prevalence is 4.6 percent meaning that almost 1-in-20 have an alcohol dependence at any given time.

 The remainder of this entry focuses on other drug use disorders (excluding alcohol).
 Full data on alcohol use disorders can be found at our entry on Alcohol Consumption.

 Drug use disorder, also known as drug dependence, is defined by the IHME based on the definition within the WHO’s International Classification of Diseases (ICD-10).
 It encapsulates the same dependency criteria and diagnosis as that of substance use disorders (described here), but is distinguished by the fact that it does not include alcohol use disorders.
 This means it is inclusive of all illicit drugs (whether prescribed or otherwise) including opioids, cocaine, amphetamine and cannabis.
 This classification does not include tobacco.